keu/docs/astro/connect-azure.md

 - VNet ID of the target VNet
 - Classless Inter-Domain Routing (CIDR) block of the target VNet

 After receiving your request, Astronomer support initiates a peering request that must be accepted by the owner of the target VNet in your organization.
-After the VPC peering connection is established, the owner of the target VNet works with Astronomer support to update the routing tables of the VPC and the VNet to allow multidirectional traffic.
+After the VNet peering connection is established, the owner of the target VNet works with Astronomer support to update the VNet routing tables to allow multidirectional traffic.

 </TabItem>